syntasso/kratix-docs/docs/main/05-reference/04-scheduling.md

 - The Platform cluster must register itself as a Worker cluster
 - The GitOps toolkit must be installed in the Platform cluster
-- The Composite Promise must instruct Kratix to install its WCR (i.e. the other Promises) in the Platform cluster
+- The Compound Promise must instruct Kratix to install its WCR (i.e. the other Promises) in the Platform cluster
 - Optionally, the sub-Promises may instruct Kratix to install their WCR outside the Platform cluster

-For detailed instruction on the above, please check the [Composite Promises](../guides/composite-promises) guide.
+For detailed instruction on the above, please check the [Compound Promises](../guides/compound-promises) guide.